miguelgondu/blog_hugo/content/posts/2025-02-02/pcg-and-model-metrology.md

 In 2021, NeurIPS opened the first call for papers on a *Datasets & Benchmarks* track.
 The organizers of the conference, which is one of the four or five largest Machine Learning (ML) conferences in the planet, highlighted both datasets and benchmarks as foundational components of ML research, vital to the future of the field.
-Other conferences (like ICLR) have followed suit, opening similar tracks aimed at celebrating research on these two subfields (gathering and curating datasets, or benchmark construction).

 This blogpost discusses
 [a recent position paper by Saxon et al. called *Benchmarks as Microscopes: a Call for Model Metrology*.](https://openreview.net/forum?id=bttKwCZDkm&noteId=Yfwy2d4fiT)